-3.1.0 INTRODUCTION
+2.1.0 INTRODUCTION

 The purpose of this event is to determine which of two competitors can score the most points using dynamic and controlled sparring techniques to set target areas on their opponent and lose the least points either from rule infringement warnings or fouls.
 The target area attacked and tool used determines the value of points awarded with the more difficult techniques being valued more highly.
-For individual competition the bouts will initially consist of two rounds of two minutes each and should a draw occur another round will occur of 1 minute duration.
+For individual competition the length of bouts will be determined by the experience and age of competitors and should a "tie" occur another round will occur of a set duration.
 Should the bout still remain undecided the first person to score in another round will be declared the winner.

 The progression through the tournament will be decided using a pyramid system with the draw being decided by randomisation of the competitors on the initial round.
-The divisions of competitors will be based on age, gender and then weight.
-As a general rule for World championship events, all competitors will be black belts, however since all competitors are black belts rank is not a consideration for divisions.

-In the case of team sparring, each team will consist of six competitors and five, two minute bouts will be held with each team choosing a different candidate for each bout.
+The divisions of competitors will be based on age, gender, rank and then weight.
+In the case of team sparring, each team will consist of 6 competitors and five, two minute bouts will be held with each team choosing a different candidate for each bout.
 The winning team will be the one that wins the sum of the points for the five bouts.
 In the case of a tied outcome a sixth round will be held to determine the winning team using the sixth team member.
 As with individual sparring, the team progression will be by a pyramid system with the draw being decided by randomisation of the teams on the initial round.